 If not chances are it won't last.
 Like you, in summer, I think between June and August, I almost didn't tweet at all because I was spending time with my family.
 You know, I might have tweeted it a couple of times.
 Yes.
 You know, my follower growth stopped and maybe even lost some, but like, who cares?
 It's sort of this idea that everything needs to be done in the most optimal way, sort of the fastest coat subject to the, whatever.
 It's just very, as you mentioned, it's sort of it's you become a slave of, of, of the process, but in [00:36:00] general, in general ideas, like these are all extrinsic, that I think they feel very unnaturally.

 That's sort of, you need to come to keep the streak uninterrupted streak of posting daily or blogging after a week or whatever.
 It's things that I feel.
 Those things that I feel liberated once I break them, that's a sign that I should probably not be doing them.

 [00:36:20] Michaela: Yeah, exactly.
 Yeah.
-You know, this is why I’m, you know, an entrepreneur to have this flexibility and freedom to choose.
-So, but I don’t want to take too much of your time anymore.
-Then you thank you so much for being on my show.
+You know, this is why I'm, you know, an entrepreneur to have this flexibility and freedom to choose.
+So, but I don't want to take too much of your time anymore.
+Daniel thank you so much for being on my show.

 I really enjoy talking to you.
-We could, you know, continue for another hour, but let’s be very deliberate with our time as well.
-Just want to remind my listeners of of the chance to win, you know, one of your products, either the good parts of AWS, the book, or the how to build a Twitter audience video.
+We could, you know, continue for another hour, but let's be very deliberate with our time as well.
+Just want to remind my listeners of of the chance to win, you know, one of your products, either "the good parts of AWS", the book, or the "how to build a Twitter audience" video course.

 So retweet, like the episode, maybe tell us what you are doing, that you enjoy, that you know, is one of your small bets to have an additional chance.
 And yeah.
-And that’s it.
-Thank you so much, Danielle, for, for being one of my show was
+And that's it.
+Thank you so much, Daniel, for, for being on my show.

 [00:37:10] Michaela: Yeah, it was great.